Requirements For the Concentration

 This form will help you and your concentration adviser track your progress; it must by submitted to the Registrar no later than the end of the first week of your final semester:

 The gateway course, BKX 140 Perspectives on Book Studies, is a week-long, 1-credit, J-term course that presents the major foci of the concentration—the manufacture, publication, distribution, reception and survival of book—in a series of interactive workshops that expose students to the variety of subjects relevant to the concentration.
 These include graphic arts, the production and transmission of texts, literacy and the sociology of the book.
-The course is directed by Douglas Patey, and will feature members of the advisory committee and others, on a rotational basis.
+The course is directed in January 2017 by Nancy Bradbury, and will feature members of the advisory committee and others, on a rotational basis.
 The course may be supplemented from time to time with lectures from the many distinguished book studies people in the Pioneer Valley.

 Two Required Core Courses

-- ENG/HSC 207 The Technology of Reading and Writing (Eric Reeves or Douglas Patey)
+- ENG/HSC 207 The Technology of Reading and Writing (Douglas Patey, spring 2017)

 Together these two courses provide an overview of interdisciplinary book studies and an historical context that will help students identify their own interests within the concentration and make informed decisions about fieldwork and capstone projects.
 Students are encouraged to take these two courses soon after entering the concentration.

 Two existing courses—at Smith or any Five College department or program—that address the themes and concerns of the Book Studies Concentration, and are approved by the Book Studies Advisory Committee.